A collection letter is a notification informing a customer of a due payment.

 It should be made clear that you want the payments made at a specific time.
 You may break it down to allow the debtor payment flexibility.

-Include a specific date the amount should be made current.
+Include a specific date; the amount should be made current.
 It gives the debtor the sense of urgency required to generate the result.

 Include an acceptable payment method to help the debtor make a quick decision.
-A call to action of this nature ensures that clients pay up on time and avoid procrastinating payments.
+A call to action of this nature ensures that clients pay on time and avoid procrastinating payments.

 Closing